cseanburns/personal_knowledge_mgmt/src/5g-reference-managers-finishing-up.md

 While the preferences window is open, there are two more things to set.
 First, click on the **Export** tab, and under **Item Format**, select **Wikipedia Citation Templates** from the drop down menu.
-This will come in handy when you edit your Wikipedia article.
+Normally you will want to set the **Item Format** to something like APA, Chicago, MLA, or like for papers.
+But for our project, setting this to **Wikipedia Citation Templates** will make adding references to your Wikipedia article easy.
+The following page provides instructions for instructions for dragging and dropping your references for your chosen Wikipedia article into the article page:

+- [Citing sources with Zotero][citing_zotero_wikipedia]

-Second, click on the **Advanced** tab, and then click on the drop down menu under the **OperURL** section, and scroll down until you find **University of Kentucky**.
+Second, click on the **General** tab, and then click on the drop down menu for **Resolver** under the **OpenURL** section, and scroll down until you find **University of Kentucky**.
-This will enable Zotero to retrieve full text items through InfoKat.
+This will enable Zotero to retrieve full text items through *InfoKat*.

-## Using Zotero and a Word Processor
+## Using Zotero and a Word Processor for Other Projects

 Once you've set up some basic preferences, you can start writing in your preferred word processor.